op-amp/python-cheatsheets/py-Basic.md

 1. `string.upper()` returns a string with all letters converted to upper case.
 2. `string.lower()` returns a string with all letters converted to lower case.
+3. `string.title()` returns a titlecased string, i.e. with first letter of each word capitalized.
-3. `string.isupper()` checks if the string contains at least 1 letter and all letters are uppercased.
+4. `string.isupper()` checks if the string contains at least 1 letter and all letters are uppercased.
-4. `string.islower()` checks if the string contains at least 1 letter and all letters are lowercased.
+5. `string.islower()` checks if the string contains at least 1 letter and all letters are lowercased.
-5. `string.istitle()` checks if the string contains at least 1 letter and all letters are properly titlecased, i.e. all words start with an upper case letter followed by lower case letters.
+6. `string.istitle()` checks if the string contains at least 1 letter and all letters are properly titlecased, i.e. with first letter of each word capitalized.

 **Character Categories**